-The dependant who is overseas can be the student's partner or spouse, as long as the student and the dependant are still a couple and the dependant is maintained by the student.
-The student must provide adequate evidence to support this.
+The dependant who is overseas can be the student's partner or spouse, as long as the student and the dependant are still a couple.
+Proof of financial dependency of the partner or spouse is not required, as the student's partner is defined in the Regulations as a dependant.

-SFW will adjust the ADG award in line with the cost of living in the country in which the adult dependant resides, based upon the Price Level Index of the country of residence for tax year 2024-25.
-However, if the student can evidence that they have supported the adult dependant above that amount, the student will be awarded ADG up to the amount of support evidenced (but never more than the maximum ADG rate of £3,353).
+SFW should also consider the real value of the grant, which differs in countries with different costs of living.
+The maximum ADG will be adjusted for the cost of living in the country in which the adult dependent resides, based upon the Price Level Index of the country of residence for tax year 2025-26.
+However, if the student can provide evidence that they have supported the adult dependant above that amount, the student will be awarded ADG up to the amount of support evidenced (but never more than the maximum ADG rate in the Regulations of £3,407).